akora/akora-dev-blog-astro-citrus/src/content/post/multi-tier-home-lab-syncthing.md

 - an Ansible playbook
 - a corresponding Ansible role (which generates the docker compose file)
 - an entry in the `vault.yml` file for the service domain
-- and finally, a routing configuiration for Traefik
+- and finally, a routing configuration for Traefik

 The DNS and HTTPS configuration happens automatically, since we are utilising a wildcard domain setup (*.l4n.io).